Cray-HPE/docs-csm/operations/network/management_network/generate_switch_configs.md

 * ***Full*** – Aruba-based Leaf-Spine systems, usually customer production systems.
 * ***V1*** – Dell and Mellanox based systems of either a TDS or Full layout.

-Select one of the following commands to generate a configuration file for a singular switch, or for the full system.
+Select one of the following commands to generate a configuration file for a single switch, or for the full system.

 * Generate a configuration file for single switch: